tcmorris/tcmorris.github.io/_posts/2015-06-03-codegarden15-preview.md

 **Umbraco Roadmap Panel**

 Find out about all that is coming up in future releases of Umbraco.
 Version 7 was a big step, but Umbraco is a product that keeps on moving.
+There have also been some rather big changes within Microsoft and .NET itself and so it could be that we hear about how Umbraco will be looking to integrate with [vNext](https://github.com/aspnet/home).
 I'm really looking forward to see what is in store.

 **How to develop a killer package**